Michael John LaChiusa: Biography

-In August of 2022, LaChiusa's musical Los Otros began performances at A.R.T in New York City.
+In August 2022, LaChiusa's musical Los Otros began performances at A.R.T in New York City.
 Originally titled "Tres Ninas" the 2022 production of the musical featured book and lyrics by Ellen Fitzhugh, and direction by Noah Himmelstein.
 The production starred Luba Mason and Caesar Samayoa.

 LaChiusa won a 2008 Emmy Award for his work on the TV series "WonderPets."

 Teaching

 LaChiusa is an adjunct professor at the Graduate Musical Theatre Writing Program at the Tisch School of the Arts at New York University.

 Performing

 LaChiusa also performs at various cabaret and concert venues, including: